We Can Help

 Projection of Blame on Others

 Much like the failure to take personal responsibility for their actions, parents may see their child blaming others for his or her actions.
 This is a common control strategy for children at Sandhill Center, and is usually connected to avoiding shame and embarrassment by making a problem someone else’s fault.
-Working with the child to accept and understand that personal responsibility is key for healthy functioning in relationships.
-By identifying and managing the underlying shame this cycle can be broken.
+Working with the child to accept and understand personal responsibility is key for healthy functioning in relationships.
+By identifying and managing underlying shame, this cycle can be broken.

 Failure in Traditional Treatment Programs

 All parents who choose Sandhill Center for their children have tried other forms of treatment.
 Most children have been in outpatient treatment for years, and parents may have tried every form of behavior modification they could.
 One parent stated to us, “I could have bought a sticker store!”
 Some children have even been hospitalized or attended another residential treatment program.
 For a child at Sandhill Center, traditional behavioral models and cognitive talk therapy have been ineffective because they don’t focus on the child’s main problem, dysregulation.
 Treating dysregulation requires neuroregulatory strategies and interventions that organize the lower areas of the brain, while traditional modalities target the upper area of the brain.
 At Sandhill we work from the bottom up, understanding that the key to changing is developing a solid foundation first.
 We find that once the foundation is solid, children can be open and more responsive to traditional therapy and improve their ability to work in individual and family therapy.